10 Must-Know Expert Tips for the HiSET Math Test

 Data Analysis, Probability, and Statistics

-This is one of the smallest categories and makeup around 10 to 15 percent of the test.
+This is one of the smallest categories and makes up around 10 to 15 percent of the test.
 This section involves problems that require test takers to interpret mathematical data or work with probability and statistics.

 Measurement and Geometry

 Also account for about 15 to 20 percent of the questions on the test.
-Questions in this category are related to assessing shapes, utilizing provided info to produce calculations regarding their size and similar quantities.
+Questions in this category are related to assessing shapes, utilizing provided information to produce calculations regarding their size, and similar quantities.

 The Absolute Best Book to Ace the HiSET Math Test